Things You Need In Your Winter Emergency Car Kit

 - Fully-charged batteries in case your flashlight runs out

-- An ice scraper and shovel could be vital to clean windscreen and windows and to help you clear ice or snow from the road under your wheels to help you get started again.
+- An ice scraper and shovel could be vital to clean windscreen and windows in the winter and to help you clear ice or snow from the road under your wheels to help you get started again.
 A can of de-icer might also be needed; and maybe a bag of rock salt stowed in the trunk.

 - If you carry reflectors they can help identify your vehicle when visibility is poor.